 Lawn edging serves many purposes.
-Regardless of the landscape there is lawn edging that will match the needs with which it requires.
+Regardless of the landscape, there is lawn edging that will match its required needs.
 Choosing one that complements the home will not only enhance its appearance but also increase its value.
 Selecting the right lawn edging for beds, borders, walkways, etc. will significantly reduce lawn maintenance, such as mowing or weeding.

 By keeping the grass in the lawn and out of garden beds, edging reduces the amount of time spent on lawn maintenance.
-The ideal lawn edging can be mown over easily, or at least minimize trimming needs.
-There are numerous lawn edging options to choose from and can be decorative or inconspicuous within the landscape.
+The ideal lawn edging can be mown over easily or can at least minimize trimming needs.
+There are numerous lawn edging options to choose from, and they can be decorative or inconspicuous within the landscape.

 Types of Lawn Edging

 Lawn edging is a great way to help define borders, creating a barrier between the lawn and other areas of the landscape.
 The material you choose and how you use it within the landscape will ultimately determine the overall style as natural or simulated.
 This, of course, depends on the style of your home.
 Lawn edging should complement the rest of the home and surrounding landscape.

 Natural Lawn Edgings

 Natural lawn edgings can be created with plants, piled rocks, mulch, or wood.
 These edging materials are less formal in appearance and blend in easily with most landscapes.

 Plants – Plant edging is one of the most widely used.
 Ornamental grasses, groundcovers, flowers, and small shrubs fit into this type of lawn edging.